LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                 keys           command
                 E              describe equipment of the leader
-                I              describe inventory of the leader
-                S              describe the shared party stash
+                P              describe backpack inventory of the leader S              describe the shared party stash
                 G              describe items on the ground
                 A              describe all owned items
                 g and ,        get an item
                 d              drop an item
                 e              equip an item
-                w              wedge an item into the inventory bag s              stash and share an item
+                p              pack an item into inventory backpack s              stash and share an item
                 a              activate applicable item
                 q              quaff potion